myungdal-wang/myungdal-wang.github.io/_pages/about.md

 -----The contributions of the papers above do not meet my requirements, they would't be updated until I have no more valuable projects.-----

-3. **The Environmental Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
+3. **The Environmental and Distributional Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
 Submitted.

 4. **Conservatism** Solo-Authored.